Wataru-Nakata/Wataru-Nakata.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Speech Synthesis researcher at Saruwatari Lab, UTokyo.
+B.S.
+Junior Student at Saruwatari Lab, UTokyo.
 # Academic Backgrounds

 2020-Current B.S at Systems Innovation, Faculity of Engineering, The University of Tokyo